What is the Wood Lab Certification?

 - During Open Lab Hours:

 - Students, faculty, and staff not affiliated with a class that use the Fabrication Labs can sign up to get certified during open lab hours at pre-scheduled times.
-Staff will post these times starting the 2nd week of the quarter outside of the Fab Labs, Gould Hall, Rm.132.
+Staff will post these times starting the 2nd week of the quarter on the Open Lab Hours Calendar.

 Who can get certified?